Loader gif

 1099-R: Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.

-If you took distributions from your pension, retirement plan, profit-sharing plan, IRA, or an annuity, you might receive Form 1099-R. These payments are not always taxable either, such as with some tax-advantaged retirement accounts, so it may just be an informational document.
+If you took distributions from your pension, retirement plan, profit-sharing plan, IRA, or annuity, you might receive Form 1099-R (or Form RRB-1099 for railroad workers).
+These payments are not always taxable either, such as with some tax-advantaged retirement accounts, so it may just be an informational document.
 If you took a loan from your retirement savings, it could show up on this form, as well as any permanent and total disability payments you received from a life insurance contract.

 1099-S: Income Proceeds from Real Estate Transactions